ElizCarvalho/ninjas-de-servico/README.en.md

 [[Versão em Português]](./README.md)

-Welcome to Service Ninjas - a group of technology professionals ready for new challenges!
+Welcome to Service Ninjas - a group of professionals ready for challenges!

 ## Our Team